 Where would you like to live in Birmingham?
 With many beautiful areas, this West Midlands city offers you plenty of options.
-Let’s see the best place to live in Birmingham in 2019.
+Let’s see the best place to live in Birmingham.

 The list of the best places to live in Birmingham: